Saturday, February 7, 2015

 ...but in the working-class east it reminded La Commune's survivors of the depth of their defeat:

-View from the heights of Ménilmontant: imagine the impact when houses were low.
+View from the heights of Ménilmontant: Imagine the impact when houses were low.

-The Sacré-Cœur backs authority in this world
+The Sacré-Cœur backs authority in this world and implies that

-and implies that revolt will be punished in the next.
-It also gives Paris its spectacular skyline,
+revolt will be punished in the next.

 and is another link between